proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Write documentation
 ===================

-`proplot` could always use better documentation.
+ProPlot could always use better documentation.
 For small changes, you can edit documentation files directly in the GitHub web interface, without using a local copy.

 * The documentation is written in reStructuredText with `numpydoc <https://numpydoc.readthedocs.io/en/latest/>`__ style headers.